 1. Plan your Project: Set a budget for your project and a clear idea of what you want done.
 Be prepared to describe what you want to a contractor.
 Have a vision and be prepared to communicate it; you can do this by showing photos.
 Keep all of the details in mind when considering what may be involved.

-2. Shop Around for a Contractor: When you’re working on a project that is an investment, get bids from at least three different contractors and talk to them face to face.
+2. Shop Around for a Contractor: When you’re working on any project, get bids from at least three different contractors and talk to them face to face.
 Recommendations should come from family and friends that were satisfied with the work they received.
 You can also check out contractors that are working on jobs in your area and ask the homeowner if they are happy with the work.
-Beware of door to door salesmen, telemarketers or contractors who can only be contacted by cell phones or answering services and are not listed in the yellow pages.
+Beware of door to door salesmen, telemarketers and contractors who can only be contacted by cell phones or answering services.

 4. Licensing and Insurance: Make sure your contractor is licensed.
 Ask for the license number and check to see if he has any complaints filed against him with the City of Chicago.
 If the contractor is in the City of Chicago or doing business in the City of Chicago a Home Repair License or General Contractor license is needed.

-To verify whether a contractor is licensed, you can check online or call BACP at 312-74GOBIZ.
-You can also check a list of Home Repair companies that have a disciplinary history.
+To verify whether a contractor is licensed, you can check online or call BACP at 312.74GOBIZ.

 The Chicago Department of Buildings also provides an online list of Licensed General Contractors.
 A general contractor can hire subcontractors, such as a plumber or electrician, to perform some aspects of the work.
 A contractor who has a home repair license can perform work himself but cannot hire others.